holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/04_text_analysis/text_analysis.md

 The way that people communicate changes over time.
 This includes the words that they actually use.
-In this exercise, we are going to investigate the similarities and differences in language over time.
+In this exercise, we are going to investigate the similarities and differences in language over decades.

 The data that we will be operating on will come from Project Gutenberg.
 First, choose two non-consecutive decades (1920's or before for copyright reasons).
-Then, go to https://www.goodreads.com/list/show/39 and find two books from different authors from each of those decades that are of interest to you and verify that they are on Project Gutenberg.
+Then, go to https://www.goodreads.com/list/show/39 and find two books from different authors from each of those decades and verify that they are available on Project Gutenberg.

 1. Decade 1: _______________
     - Book 1: _______________